nanovazquez/reactjs-training/README.md

 # ReactJS Training

-This training is intended to introduce web development using the ReactJS ecosystem to any developer.
-It consists of different exercises that focus on specific topics that will be learnt while coding.
-You can find the slides that introduce the exercises of this training [here](https://docs.google.com/presentation/d/1iB-UDYZbJEOfXmJJ3kj-EklgE_rDcAo-eVZO7fFVcN8/edit#slide=id.g3ec7f0c99c_0_9).
+This training intends to introduce web development using the ReactJS ecosystem to any developer.
+It consists of different exercises that focus on specific topics that will be learned while coding.
+You can find the slides that introduce the training [here](https://docs.google.com/presentation/d/1iB-UDYZbJEOfXmJJ3kj-EklgE_rDcAo-eVZO7fFVcN8/edit#slide=id.g3ec7f0c99c_0_9).

 ### Key takeaways:

-Participants will learn:
+By reading this training, you will learn:

 - The basics of web development today (2019/2020)
 - How to use React and TypeScript to create web applications